From the AMC We Believe statement* on Eternal Security: *Full AMC Statement

 Jude 1:1: Jude, a servant of Messiah Yeshua, and brother of James, to the ones called in God the Father, having been set apart, and having been kept [by, or for, or in] Messiah Yeshua:

 The words translated kept are different, but one common meaning is guarded.
-God guards, secures, keeps the believer saved in Messiah - not temporarily - but unto salvation ready to be revealed in the last time, that is, until he is home with the Lord in Heaven.
+God guards, secures, keeps the believer saved in Messiah - not temporarily - but unto salvation ready to be revealed in the last time.
+Strong writes that the word last in 1 Peter 1:5 is "a superlative" that means "farthest, final (of place or time)"; in other words, as "last" or "final" as can be.
+As applied to our context it means until the believer is home with the Lord in heaven.

 The general meaning of the term is self-evident, but two things must be noted: